 Looking further, another exciting challenge to come will involve the adaptation of a company’s online stores based on target Internet user profiles.

 In addition to profiling online users, “big data” can also be leveraged in a very pragmatic and operational way.
-There is no doubt it can reshuffle the cards of search, affiliation marketing, and Internet-based direct marketing.
+There is no doubt it can reshuffle the cards of search, affiliate marketing, and Internet-based direct marketing.

 Why big data matters to marketing